BrianTagle/CS32/README.md

 # CS32
-UCLA CS32 taken with Carey Nachenberg
+UCLA CS32 taken with Carey Nachenberg in Winter 2018

 This class consisted of 4 projects and 5 homeworks